 A business analyst needs to be an expert at studying data, identifying patterns, and making strategic data-based recommendations.
 This is a highly technical skill, yet it’s key for a BA.

-A key function that business analysts perform is to partner with the business and business process owners to determine and document the business needs.
+Business analysts often partner with the business and business process owners to determine and document the business needs.
 This includes converting them into tangible and actionable business and technical requirements for new or enhanced business processes.

-IT is ubiquitous in the world and the business analyst is required to be very knowledgeable, if not an expert, on IT-related areas and functions.
+IT is ubiquitous in the world, and most business analysts are required to be very knowledgeable, if not an expert, on IT-related areas and functions.
 This is an important function for just about any BA, even if they are working for a non-IT business unit.

 A business analyst is also quite often used as a resource for business reporting.
 Similar to IT-related skills, your BA should be very strong with understanding, evaluating, and creating reports that the business can use.